bl-mirrotron/mirrotron-user-guide/README.md

 The RF frequency and amplitude is set by the parameters in the RF Source Control card as shown in Figure 26.
 * <ins>rf-src-01.phaseInc</ins> sets the RF frequency without phase feedback.
 * <ins>rf-src-01.rfAmpHi</ins> sets the amplitude of the RF pulse in units of kW.
-  - It is the same value as the Requested Power displayed in Control card of the [Bridge Control app](#bridge-control-app).
+  - It is the same parameter as the Requested Power parameter displayed in Control card of the [Bridge Control app](#bridge-control-app).
 * <ins>rf-src-01.rfAmpLowi</ins> sets offset value in the RF Gate
   - add is used to minimize leakage voltage in the RF gate.
 * <ins>rf-src-01.clr</ins> turns off all components of the RF frequency source FPGA
 * <ins>rf-src-01.resetDDS</ins> turns off Direct Digital Synthesizer of the RF frequency source FPGA
   - it is the parameter used by the Machine Permit system to stop RF power supplied to the RFQ.
   - it is also the logical inverse of <ins>LLRF On</ins> shown in the Control card of the [Bridge Control app](#bridge-control-app)
-* <ins>rf-src-01.fbFiltShift</ins> controls low past filter that filters noise coming from the Phase Detector error signal that is used to correct the RF frequency when the system is in phase lock mode.
+* <ins>rf-src-01.fbFiltShift</ins> controls low pass filter that filters noise coming from the Phase Detector error signal that is used to correct the RF frequency when the system is in phase lock mode.
   - A value of 1 is a filter with a corner at 62.5 MHz.
   - A value of 2 is a filter with a corner at 31.2 MHz
   - A value of 18 is a filter with a corner at 477 Hz